livewyer-ops/charts/README.md

 LiveWyer Helm chart repository offers a diverse collection of Helm charts designed to streamline the deployment process and accelerate your Kubernetes journey.

-## Coding standards

-Please, refer to the [following doc](docs/coding-standards.md).

 ## Contributing

 We value your feedback and suggestions!
 If you have any ideas or want to report issues, please create an [issue](https://github.com/livewyer-ops/charts/issues/new/choose).
 Additionally, you can submit your contributions by opening a [pull request](https://github.com/livewyer-ops/charts/pulls).

+> When contributing, please refer to the [following doc](docs/coding-standards.md).

 ---